ttencate/pdfontconv/README.md

 Inherent limitations
 --------------------

-The PlayDate's [font format](https://github.com/cranksters/playdate-reverse-engineering/blob/main/formats/fnt.md) is very simple, so a lot of features will never be supported, such as:
+The Playdate's [font format](https://github.com/cranksters/playdate-reverse-engineering/blob/main/formats/fnt.md) is very simple, so a lot of features will never be supported, such as:

 - Right-to-left and other text directions.
 - Ligatures and other contextual replacements.